 Getting a hot tub is perhaps one of the best investments you can ever make.
 After all, relaxing in a spa with the jet muscles massaging your tired body is bound to take all the stresses of life away.
 There’s no doubt that spas are great but like everything else, they also require regular maintenance and upkeep.
-We’re here to tell you what chemicals you need, how often to use them and what to look out for so you can get the most out of your spa.
+We’re here to tell you what chemicals you need, how often to use them, and what to look out for so you can get the most out of your spa.

 Which Specific Chemicals Do You Need?

 The sanitizer is by far the most important chemical you need.
-Chlorine is most commonly used, although if you prefer something without a strong odor, we recommend using a bromine or biguanide-based sanitizer.
+Chlorine is most commonly used, although if you prefer something without a strong odor, we recommend using bromine or biguanide-based sanitizer.
 Bromine is gentler on the skin while biguanide can make the water smoother, although it’s best to check with the manufacturer or the dealership where you purchased the spa first to ensure the sanitizer doesn’t damage any important parts of your hot tub.

 For your safety, it’s extremely important that you never combine chlorine and bromine.
 They should never be mixed in the water, while in their dry form or even stored near one another.
-Even sharing the same feeder can put you in harms way.
+Even sharing the same feeder can put you in harm’s way.
 When combined, bromine and chlorine can cause a dangerous chemical reaction.
 If you wish to switch from one to the other to keep your hot tub clean, we highly recommend scheduling a service appointment with your local hot tub service center.

 In addition, you should also use shock at least once a week to super-sanitize your spa and also to prevent the water from getting cloudy.
 The type you’ll need to buy depends on the type of sanitizer you use.
 In addition, you can also buy a water clarifier if you’re in a pinch and want to make sure your spa is relatively clean.
-Whether your spa is indoors our outdoors, it’s always a good idea to use a hot tub cover.
-Not only can a hot tub cover help to maintain clean water by keeping dirt, insects and rainwater out, but it can also help to regulate and retain water temperature, resulting in lower operational costs.
+Whether your spa is indoors or outdoors, it’s always a good idea to use a hot tub cover.
+Not only can a hot tub cover help to maintain clean water by keeping dirt, insects, and rainwater out, but it can also help to regulate and retain water temperature, resulting in lower operational costs.

 In summary, the list of hot tub chemicals you will need can include: